skhub12/BASH_workshop_2021/Session_4/README.md

 #####      tac/rev tutorial:

-    First of all, decompress the data file tac.txt
+    First of all, download the data file tac.txt

     $cat tac.txt          # Print contents of the file
     $tac tac.txt          # tac - concatenates and prints files in reverse (vertically)